 In the event of property damage, here are some immediate steps professionals advise any would-be or current property owner:

 - File a claim with your homeowner’s insurance as soon as possible.

 - If your standard homeowner’s policy does not cover flooding (the average flood claim is $30,000), you can open a claim with FEMA.

-– It’s important to know that claims are often handled differently.
+- It’s important to know that claims are often handled differently.
 For example, water coming through your roof might be treated differently than water rushing in from ground level, and vice versa.
-For these reasons, in addition to contacting your insurance agent, we also recommend that you learn how the claims process works here.
+For these reasons, in addition to contacting your insurance agent, we also recommend that you learn how the claims process works at Real Estate Investing Today.

 - Either way, request a certified copy of your policy from your agent if you do not have one, or if it was damaged in the disaster.